 • Reasonable accommodations during trial period: The Supreme Court held in its recent decision 2024:63 that an employer had terminated an employee's employment during trial period without justified reasons and discriminated against the employee on the basis of the employee's hearing disability.
-The court held that the employee's hearing difficulties had appeared during employment and at the latest the employer became aware of the disability in the hearing preceding the termination where the employee had notified the employee.
+The court held that the employee's hearing difficulties had appeared during employment and at the latest the employer became aware of the disability in the hearing preceding the termination where the employee had notified the employer that due to a hearing disability the employee cannot perform all duties and tasks assigned to the employee.
 The employee did not ask for any accommodations.
 As the employee was not able to perform essential parts of the employee's tasks, the employer terminated the employment on the basis of trial period.
 In court, the employer also claimed lack of trust as a termination reason as it considered the employee should have clearly indicate of the disability before the employment.
-The Supreme Court decided that the fact that the employee could continue with the help of reasonable accommodations even though the employer might have become aware of the need of the accommodations only at the end of the trial period.
+The Supreme Court decided that the fact that the employer had become aware of the disability triggered employer's obligation to investigate whether the employee could continue with the help of reasonable accommodations even though the employer might have become aware of the need of the accommodations only at the end of the trial period.